 So I want to experience failure.
 But I want to do it on my own terms—on small-scale endeavors, where the risk is low and controlled.

 This is a fringe benefit of the microcosm approach to accomplishment, explained here.
 First, you deconstruct a larger goal, vision, or objective into smaller components.
 Then you create microcosms for yourself to recreate those components in smaller, more manageable endeavors.
-By doing this, when you fail (and you occasionally will, or should if they’re challenging enough), you ensure that the failures happen on your terms—when it doesn’t matter as much or when there’s less risk.
+By doing this, when you fail, you ensure that the failures happen on your terms—when it doesn’t matter as much or when there’s less risk.

 By taking this approach to controlled failure, you gain several benefits.
 The first, of course, is that by failing on the small stuff and learning your lessons, you’re less likely to fail on the big stuff, when it really matters.